cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2008-04-02-using-code-checker-to-improve-your-java-code-part-1.md

 - Duplicate code – copied/pasted code means copied/pasted bugs
 - Find class design problems, bug patterns like double checked locking.

-They give an immediate “objective” feedback and **help developers** recognize where they have been excellent or lazy;
+They give an immediate “objective” feedback and help developers recognize where they have been excellent or lazy;

-It gives **team leader**, an opportunity to study the code, design and team from a different perspective; and by slicing off
+It gives team leader, an opportunity to study the code, design and team from a different perspective; and by slicing off
 whole classes of faults, You can concentrate more on design shortcomings.

 ### Features